Andreagit97/liqo/docs/pages/concepts/offloading/namespace-replication.md

 #### Workflow

-In the next figure, you can observe a representation of the overall workflow steps of the replication process:
+The figure below presents a representation of the overall workflow steps of the replication process:

 ![](/images/namespace-replication/replication.png)